saros-project/saros/docs/documentation/how-tos/follow-mode.md

 ## Staying Aware of Your Fellow Participants

-There are multiple ways of staying aware of what a driver is currently doing see the [awareness information section](awareness-information.md) for more details.
+There are multiple ways of staying aware of what a driver is currently doing.
+See the [awareness information section](awareness-information.md) for more details.